Now that you know how blogs help your SEO, you're getting a lot of traffic to your website, but your leads are not the best.

 Maybe on the long end, they decide to visit every page in your site other than your blog.
 But let's throw in the blog.
 They may spend up to a half hour on your website.

-Now let's imagine you have an expensive product or service such as law services, health care, or another product.
-You want your potential customer to spend their money with your company, but the question we need to answer is “Why should they?”.
+Now let's imagine you have an expensive product or service such as law services, health care, or a product.
+You want your potential customer to spend their money with your company, but the question we need to answer is, “Why should they?"

-Blogging is great, and a great way to rank up in SEO; however, not getting quality leads is a severe problem for companies.
+Blogging is great, and a great way to rank up in SEO.
+However, not getting quality leads is a major problem for companies.

 Answer all their questions, and I mean all of them.

 I'm not saying give away your secret sauce, that's yours to keep.
 But in the blog page on Baron Media Group’s website, you will see answers to so many questions I usually get.
 In our honest opinion, you could probably give away some secret sauce, and most people won't follow through on the advice they are given.

 Unfortunately, it’s the sad truth, but that's fine.
 (That's why we have a successful company.)

 It's not something to worry about, but an even more effective method is giving out little tidbits of information on your secret without giving it all away.

 Why Do We Do This?